eiithel/PCB_english/README.md

 ![](https://github.com/eiithel/pcb/blob/master/Images/teensy.png)

-The control card is equipped with a __Teensy__ ARM Cortex 32 bits.
+The control card is equipped with a __Teensy__ ARM Cortex 32 bits, a powerfull 32 bits MCU.
 This module is suitable for `C/C++` programming and is compatible with code written for __Arduino__.
 It is also featured with a large number of IO pinouts (_total of 34_).
 The Teensy is dedicated to three tasks :

 *  Communicate to the __Arietta__ informations concerning the differents modules/sensors and to manage the different requests.
 * To deploy 12 GPIO and one serial port.